-The ACAA, Air Carrier Access Act, requires commercial airlines to allow service dogs and emotional support animals to ride with their handlers in the cabin of the aircraft.
+The ACAA, Air Carrier Access Act, requires commercial airlines to allow service dogs to ride with their handlers in the cabin of the aircraft.
+They do require documentation for psychiatric service dogs.
 This act does not allow service dogs in training this same protection, since they do not yet meet the legal definition of a service dog.
 Some airlines will permit qualified trainers to travel with their dog in training.
-Consult with airlines ahead of time to determine their policies, and what documentation they require.
+Consult with airlines ahead of time to determine their policies, and what specific documentation they require.

 Airlines may require evidence that your dog is a service dog.
 They may ask for written documentation such as: Doctor's order, presence of tags, or harness.
 They may ask what tasks your service dog has been trained to perform for you, and for you to describe how they perform this task.